cpiod/HellpediaCE/README.md

 ### Manual install (macOS)

-1. Navigate to your Jupiter Hell app, right click, select "show package contents", navigate to contents,
+1. Navigate to your Jupiter Hell app, right click, select "show package contents", navigate to Contents > MacOS.
 2. Create a "mods" folder there if it does not exist.
 2. Create a "HellpediaCE" folder inside the "mods" folder.
 3. Inside the "HellpediaCE" folder, put the content of this archive: https://github.com/cpiod/HellpediaCE/archive/refs/heads/main.zip

 ### Install with git

-Go to the Jupiter Hell root directory and type:
+Go to the Jupiter Hell root directory (or "JupiterHell.app > Contents > MacOS" for macOS) and type:

     mkdir -p mods
     cd mods